The Comprehensive Guide to Drug Possession Laws

-Illicit and prescription drugs are federally classified in the US to be in one of five categories called Schedules that define how likely they are to be abused and whether they have any use in medical practice.
+Illicit and prescription drugs are federally classified in the US to be in one of five categories called Schedules that define how likely they are to be misused and whether they have any use in medical practice.

 In some states, simple possession and PWID are classified differently.
 For example, Florida’s drug possession laws classify the crime based on degree and whether it’s a misdemeanor or felony offense.
 First-degree misdemeanor possession is for those caught with 20 grams or less of marijuana or 3 grams or less of certain synthetic marijuana derivatives.
 First-degree felony possession is for individuals found in possession of 10 grams or more of certain hallucinogens like GHB and GBL as well as other drugs in the most severely controlled drug Schedules.

 Laws like these were created with the intent of deterring repeat or potential repeat offenders from committing additional crimes and to ensure that individuals convicted of certain crimes didn’t get light treatment due to corrupt judges or high-priced lawyers.
 However, they’ve come under fire for denying judges the right to make exceptions for special cases.
-With the rise in the use of marijuana for medical purposes, including the treatment of pain, seizures, nausea, and muscle control issues, there have been a number of cases in which people growing marijuana to treat their own health problems have been arrested, charged with PWID, and sentenced to many years in prison based on mandatory minimums.

 In many cases, there will be additional charges directly related to the possession of drugs that will increase the person’s sentence.
 There are also related crimes that individuals can be charged with even if they’re not directly in possession of an illicit substance.